The 20 quiz questions

 Possible answers:

-- Le proton
+- The proton

-- Le neutron
+- The neutron

 Explanation: Rutherford discovered the atomic nucleus through his gold foil experiment, proving that atoms are mostly empty space.